Have a personal or library account? Click to login

 Publication frequency: 2 issues per year

 © 2014 Ignas Kalpokas, J.D.
-Mininger, Viktorija Rusinaitė, published by Vytautas Magnus University, Institute of Foreign Language
+Mininger, Viktorija Rusinaitė, published by Faculty of Political Science and Diplomacy and the Faculty of Law of Vytautas Magnus University (Lithuania)

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 3.0 License.